Call (band)

-After a hiatus of three years the band put on an explosive performance at the semi final of Pepsi Battle of the Bands (Pakistan) with a re-imagined version of their song "Jilawatan".
+After a hiatus of three years the band put on an explosive performance at the semi-final of Pepsi Battle of the Bands (Pakistan) with a re-imagined version of their song "Jilawatan".
 The song was received with a frenzy and the electrifying performance was nostalgic for the first generation fans and won over the youth today.

 In 2018, the band created a cricket anthem for Pakistan Super League team, Peshawar Zalmi.
 The song titled "Hum Zalmi" bought them critical praise from music critics to cricket fans alike.
-It was a fusion of their heavy metal signature music and the folk Peshawar beats to create a fresh and unique sound.
+It was a fusion of their heavy metal signature music and the folk Peshawari beats to create a fresh and unique sound.
 A modern take on the traditional Pashtun Attun dance was used in the music video to symbolize a war cry.

 On March 23 (Pakistan Day) 2018, the band made history with their single, "Zindabad" - The Drum Anthem.
 The band collaborated with 42 top drummers and percussionist of Pakistan for this project.
 Zindabad is a prayer, a chant to celebrate the freedom, hope and identity that binds Pakistanis as a nation.
 The song won over the hearts of the entire nation.
 The video was one of the fastest to reach 1 million views on Facebook of the music coming out of Pakistan.